herman925/attention-to-number-test/README.md

 3. **Generate Tests**
    - Click "Generate Test" button
-   - New test is created with randomized correct answer position
+   - New test image is created with randomized correct answer position
-   - Console logs indicate correct answer number
+   - Console logs indicate correct answer number for experimenter reference

 4. **Export for Study**
    - Click "Download as PNG" to save the test image
-   - Use images in your experimental software or print for paper-based testing
+   - Import images into your experimental software or print for paper-based testing
    - Organize files by timestamp

+5. **Integrate with Experimental Platform**
+   - Present images within your preferred data-collection environment (e.g., PsychoPy, jsPsych, Gorilla)
+   - Implement timing, response capture, and analytics externally; the generator supplies stimuli only

 ### Experimental Design Recommendations